 There are quite a few things that certainly warm my heart and get me pumped as a gen y entrepreneur.
 What gets a young entrepreneur going?
 What’s the young entrepreneur’s kryptonite?
+What fires up young entrepreneurs?
 I decided to get on Twitter, Facebook and some other social networks and find out if other people’s reasoning was similar to mine and most of the replies I got were pretty much the same.

 Believe it or not, we will rather go through all these stressful situations than shell out hard earned bills.
 It’s just the way we are wired; cheap stuff puts a smile on our faces.